twistlock/sample-code/helm/README.md

 Now run:

 	$ helm install ./twistlock

+## Configure and setup your Twistlock Console

+You can see your console external IP address with:

+	kubectl get service -n twistlock

+Log into your console via a browser - https://<CONSOLE_EXTERNAL_IP>:8083, create an admin account, and install your license.

 ## Installing the Twistlock Defender DS

 The Helm chart installs the Twistlock console only.
-Once installed, you will need to log into your console via a browser, create an admin account and install your license.

-You will also then to install the Twistlock defender daemonset on your cluster.
+To complete the Twistlock install, you will need to deploy the Twistlock Defender Daemonset.
 Please see Twistlock docs for this - search for **defender daemonset kubernetes**.
 Or go directly to the support documentation [here.](https://docs.twistlock.com/docs/latest/install/install_kubernetes.html#_install_defender)